 Minimizes Urinary Tract Infections

-This indicates the percent of residents that suffered from a urinary tract infection.
-These infections are sometimes linked to insufficient hygiene.
+This indicates the percentage of patients that suffered from a urinary tract infection.
+These infections are linked to poorer hygiene.

 Appropriately Uses Anti-Psychotic Medication